3 men indicted on murder charges in killing of Ahmaud Arbery

 He said his client has committed no crime and has cooperated with law enforcement officers from the beginning.

-Lawyers for Greg McMichael did not immediately respond to an email seeking comment Wednesday afternoon.
+Lawyers for Greg McMichael, 64, did not immediately respond to an email seeking comment Wednesday afternoon.

+Even if Gov. Brian Kemp signs the state hate crimes legislation passed this week, it couldn’t be applied retroactively to this case, Holmes told reporters.
+The U.S. Department of Justice has said it’s assessing whether federal hate crimes charges are appropriate.